Police say Minneapolis church shooter was filled with hatred and admired mass killers

 Acting U.S. Attorney Joe Thompson said videos and writings the shooter left behind show that the shooter "expressed hate towards almost every group imaginable.”

-The only group Westman did not hate was “mass murderers and shooters,” Thompson said.
+The only group Westman did not hate was “mass murderers,” Thompson said.
+“In short, the shooter appeared to hate all of us.”

-“No evidence will ever be able to make sense of such an unthinkable tragedy,” O'Hara said.
+“No evidence will ever be able to make sense of such an unthinkable tragedy,” he said.

+Surveillance video captured the attack and showed the shooter never entered the church and could not see the children while firing through windows lined up with the pews, the police chief said.

+“Our hearts are broken not only as parents, but also for Harper’s sister, who adored her big sister and is grieving an unimaginable loss," said Michael Moyski and Jackie Flavin.
+“As a family, we are shattered, and words cannot capture the depth of our pain.”

+They said they hope her memory helps drive leaders “to take meaningful steps to address gun violence and the mental health crisis in this country.”

-Two children, ages 8 and 10, died in the shooting.
-City officials on Thursday increased to 15 the number of wounded children — ages 6 to 15 — in addition to three parishioners in their 80s who were also injured.
+City officials on Thursday increased to 15 the number of wounded children — ages 6 to 15.
+Three parishioners in their 80s were also injured.
 Most were expected to survive, O’Hara said.

 One child was in critical condition Thursday while 11 other victims remained in hospitals.